Aircloak/aircloak/air/docs/content/attacks.md

 Again, *S3* and *S4* include the victim, while *S3* also includes males, and *S4* also includes all other users.
 The salary if the victim is counted twice in *S3 + S4*, and so the victim's salary is *(S3 + S4) - S*.

-Diffix defends against tracker attacks by disallowing `OR`.
+Diffix defends against tracker attacks by disallowing `OR` and it's De Morgan equivalent (`NOT (A and B)` is the same as `NOT A or NOT B`).
 It does allow a limited form of union logic with `IN`, but this is not enough to execute a tracker attack.

-Of course, `OR` can be emulated with multiple `AND` conditions.
-For instance `A OR B` is equivalent to `A` + `B` - `A AND B`.
+`OR` can be emulated with multiple queries and corresponding arithmetic, as in `A OR B` is equivalent to `A` + `B` - `A AND B`.
 This would not work with the cloak both because queries with only the pseudo-identifier would be suppressed because of a low count, as well as because of the noise.

 ## Attribute value inspection attacks